JuanferM/gaMAZE_julia/README.md

 # GAmaze_julia
-Genetic Algorithms heuristic to generate and solve Maze in Julia
+Genetic Algorithms heuristic to generate and solve a maze in Julia

 ## How to run
 ```